CSC207-2022F-UofT/course-project-choose/README.md

 - [4] A search feature where users can use the app to find people based on search criteria such as academic specializations.
 - [5] Allows users to report or block other users.
 - [6] In order for users to make connections, users can request other users' email address via app (*package email_request*).
-- [7] Users can upgrade their account by subscribing to be a paid user.
-A paid user can request unlimited number of email addresses.
+- [7] Male Users can upgrade their account by subscribing to be a paid user.
+A paid male user can request unlimited number of email addresses.
+Notice female users can requested unlimited number of email addresses.

 ## Members and Responsilities
 - [ ] Yanling Cai: